-Coursework not required for a student's current program of study will impact a student's enrollment status and eligibility.
+Fundable, or eligible, coursework is coursework that is required to complete a student's current program of study.
+Attempted coursework not required for a student's current program of study will impact a student's enrollment status and aid eligibility.
 Students may not receive financial aid for coursework that is not required for their major and/or not among approved electives for their current program of study.
 If a student is taking coursework not required for his/her program of study, the student's enrollment status will be adjusted for aid purposes.
 Independent study courses are not eligible for federal financial aid.